 This funky doormat takes recycling to the next level: the durable surface is made of scrap foam rubber from flip flops.
 The rubber, which is produced by a sandal factory in the Philippines, gets a second life as a home decor piece instead of taking up space in a landfill.
 Not only will the “green” doormat inspire eco-friendly homeowners, it will also add a bright pop of color to any entryway or mudroom.
 Available at Uncommon Goods; $35.

 Are you never fully prepared when guests knock on the door?
 Then this cheeky doormat would be a welcome addition to your porch, entryway, or patio!
 The durable coir mat features a steady vinyl backing, and the lettering is applied by hand in outdoor paint.
-What’s more, Etsy shop ToniAnnsBellaArte also takes custom orders, so you can create a conversation-starting doormat of your own.
-Available on Etsy; $40.
+Available on Etsy; $48.

 Inlaid Sunray Doormat